 Similar to what Adrian said, the client we are currently working with did use Thingworx in the beginning as well.
 But, we slowly migrated to a framework called Angular for the front end, which is where we're using TypeScript.

 And then for the back end, we're using Spring Boot.
-For our database, we're using SQL Server, but we're slowly migrating to mongoDB similar to what Adrian mentioned.
+For our database, we're using SQL Server, but we're slowly migrating to MongoDB similar to what Adrian mentioned.
 So, that's the stack that we're using for our client.

-OK, great.
-Yuan Chao, I’ll stay with you for another question.
 I'd like to know more about the projects you're working on and the successes that you're having.

-The project I'm working on right now with my client is, we are digitizing their production system at the plant floor.
+The project I'm working on right now with my client is, we are digitizing their production system on the plant floor.
 Not only replacing their paper process with the digital version on a tablet or on a PC, but we are also implementing new features that they don't currently have.

 Some of the features could be an issue escalation system that they don't really have right now.
 On the platform, they have verbal communication.
 Instead of an application that tracks these issues, they have to physically go to each other and communicate those issues.
-So, that is one of our big use cases that we're developing right now.
+So, that is one of the big use cases that we're developing right now.

 So far, we've gotten really good feedback.
 We've deployed the application to one of the plants.
-The users, they really, really like it.
+The users, really, really like it.
 And I think by the end of the year, we're planning to deploy the application to multiple other plants.
-So, hopefully, with this rollout, it will help their workday and improve the process.
+So, hopefully, this rollout, will help their workday and improve the process.

-That's wonderful!
-And you, Adrian, tell us more about the customers that you're working for and the successes that you're having currently.
+Adrian, tell us more about the customers that you're working for and the successes that you're having currently.

 We're also trying to migrate a lot of dashboards that our current client has tried to make and get them into these new systems that we're creating, always applying the IoT Manufacturers 4.0 principle.
 Across all those dashboards that we're creating, as Chao was saying, somebody right now is still using paper and pen.
 So, we're trying to migrate all those.

-Also, the dashboards that currently exist on the system, we're trying to migrate them into this new platform.
+Also, regarding the dashboards that currently exist on the system, we're trying to migrate them into this new platform.
 The good thing about these dashboards is that some of them, give a lot of time back for the plant and the production, which means that we're saving money for the client.

-These dashboards can also predict or make suggestions to managers at the plant and tell them which operator is the best for a specific station, according to the experience that they have and the skills that they have.
+These dashboards can also predict or make suggestions to managers at the plant and tell them which operator is the best for a specific station, according to the experience that they have and skills that they have.
 These dashboards can tell the managers who is on a machine, or who is on the way to the station.
 So, they can make those decisions right there before starting the shift, which is saving them a lot of time.